arunsrin/arunsrin.mkdocs/home/books/fiction/sci-fi/index.md

   - sci-fi
 ---

-# 🌌 Hard Sci-Fi & Speculative Fiction
+# :material-weather-night:{ .anim-fade } Hard Sci-Fi & Speculative Fiction

 A collection of notes and reviews on authors who explore the boundaries of physics, consciousness, and the future.